Skip to main content

 As this is a remote filesystem only data from the operating system has to reside in this filesystem.
 It is NOT permitted the use of /tmp for temporary user data.
 The local hard drive can be used for this purpose as you could read in Local Hard Drive.

-Please take into account that the quota system is implemented for GPFS only at the moment, in the future we might implement a quota system for the node's NFS filesystem too.
+There is currently no quota defined in the cluster, in the future we might implement a quota system for the node's NFS filesystem.